-Sensemaking for analysis tasks can be seen as the process of creating a representation of a large volume of information that allows the analyst to perceive structure, form and content within a given corpus.
-This kind of task large corpus understanding-is a fairly typical analysis task in a number of intelligence and business settings.
-We are especially interested in what people do when faced with sensemaking tasks that use large document collections: such tasks seem to be central to many kinds of intelligence analysis tasks in both governmental and business domains.
+"Making sense" of a large document collection-what we call sensemaking-can be seen as the process of creating a representation of a large volume of information that allows the analyst to perceive structure, form and content within a given corpus.
+It's what people naturally do when faced with too much information to handle in a short amount of time.
+This kind of large corpus understanding is a fairly typical analysis task in a number of intelligence and business settings.
+We are especially interested in what people do when faced with sensemaking tasks that use large document collections: such tasks seem to be central to many kinds of intelligence analysis tasks in governmental, business and personal domains.
+[16]

 When people need to rapidly make sense of a large document collection they usually begin by skimming the documents and organizing the collection into temporary groups (clusters).
 This sensemaking behavior gives a quick overview of the contents, while creating a fast, easy to use representation for organizing and accessing the accumulated contents.
 In this study we contrast the time and effort subjects put into sensemaking of document collections for both manual manipulations of physical documents and when using online clustering tools.
-Our close analysis of how people spend their time when working with the documents, the representations they make, and the way they choose to spend their time defines our cost structure model of analyst behavior.
-The characteristicswe find in the underlying model suggest that basic task structure of human sensemaking is very sensitive to the design and costs of using online tools.
+Our close analysis of how people spend their time when working with the documents, the representations they make, and the way they choose to spend their time defines our cost structure model of analyst behavior. characteristics we find in the underlying model suggest that basic task structure of human sensemaking is very sensitive to the design and costs of using online tools.